Robinpig/Note/docs/CS/CN/TCP.md

 TCP has two separate mechanisms for accomplishing retransmission, one based on time and one based on the structure of the acknowledgments.
 The second approach is usually much more efficient than the first.

+Because TCP only acknowledges bytes up to the first missing byte in the stream, TCP is said to provide cumulative acknowledgments.

 ### Retransmission Timeout

 TCP sets a timer when it sends data, and if the data is not acknowledged when the timer expires, a timeout or timer-based retransmission of data occurs.